Top 10 Liminal Spaces of Downtown Lincoln

 An empty area that feels like something could be hiding in one of the many alcoves.

-A beautiful example of the repetition inside the main entrance of the Cornhusker Hotel.
+This is a beautiful example of the repetition inside the main entrance of the Cornhusker Hotel.

 3. Skywalks of Downtown Lincoln